 MMoCA's Teaching Pages provide detailed information on works of art on view at the museum.

-Our archive of past exhibitions contains teaching pages on Sam Francis, Sam Gilliam, Kenneth Josephson, Ellsworth Kelly, and Neil Welliver.
+Our archive of past exhibitions contains teaching pages on Sam Francis, Sam Gilliam, Kenneth Josephson, Ellsworth Kelly, Neil Welliver, and 2013 Wisconsin Triennial Artists.
 These address works of art that are not currently on view at MMoCA.

 Based on the collections of the Madison Museum of Contemporary Art and the Chazen Museum of Art at the University of Wisconsin-Madison, the SchoolsMuseumsART (SMART) Project is a set of eleven full-color posters; a richly illustrated, 180-page teaching text; and 55 color slides.
 Works of art by Romare Bearden, Deborah Butterfield, Alexander Calder, John Steuart Curry, and Frida Kahlo are featured from MMoCA's collection.
 American and European art and the art of Japan and India are represented through the Chazen Museum of Art.